NETools/Blazor-Session-Scoped-Dependency-Injection/README.md

 First step **done**!

-Whenever you want to create a service class that is invariant to user's connects/disconnects implement the `ISessionScoped` interface in your service.
-Whenever the session should be restorable implement instead `IPersistentSessionScoped`.
+Whenever you want to create a service class that is invariant to a user's reconnects/disconnects implement the `ISessionScoped` interface in your service.
+Whenever the session should be restorable even after being disposed by the garbage collector implement `IPersistentSessionScoped` instead.

 In order to register the services go to the `_Host.cshtml` file and add following lines